siemens/efibootguard/README.md

 * Arm a hardware watchdog prior to loading an OS
 * Provides a simple update mechanism with fail-safe algorithm

+In addition, this project provides a UEFI stub and generator tool to create unified kernel images consisting of kernel, command line and, optionally, initrd and device trees.

 ## Development ##

 Mailing list: